nationalarchives/miiify/README.md

 ### Basic concepts

-Annotations are organised into containers and can be retrieved in pages to display within annotation viewers such as [Mirador](https://projectmirador.org/).
+Annotations are organised into containers and can be retrieved in pages to display within IIIF viewers such as [Mirador](https://projectmirador.org/).
 To filter the annotation page to a specific IIIF canvas an additional target parameter can be supplied.

 Create an annotation container called my-container:
 ```bash